kfikryw/FinancialTracker/README.md

 dotnet run

-Open your browser and go to: http://localhost:5000
+Open your browser and go to the localhost number assigned to you Usage

-Usage

 Navigate to the dashboard to view transactions.